 This course is a study of major works in political philosophy since about 1950.
-Topics will include: the nature and legitimacy of modern political institutions; modern forms of power, oppression and alienation; and the often-conflicting demands of liberty, equality, rights and recognition.
+Topics will include: the nature and legitimacy of modern political institutions; modern forms of power, oppression and alienation; and the oftenconflicting demands of liberty, equality, rights and recognition.
 We will explore these topics through the writings of Oakeshott, Rawls, Nozick, Taylor, Geuss, Habermas and Foucault.
-This counts toward the ethics requirement for the major.
-No prerequisite.
 Offered every third year.